unix-world/Smart.Framework.Modules/README.md

 	* Charting library for drawing charts with PHP
 	* TPL wrapper Lib for the includded TPL engines (this make life easier with existing TPL engines in Smart.Framework: MarkersTPL and Smart.Framework.Modules: netteLatte, Twig and typo3Fluid)

-## Vendor Libs:
+### Vendor Libs (BSD licensed):
 	* CSS and JS Minify vendor/MatthiasMullie
 	* PSR Cache: vendor/Psr

 ## Installation NOTES:
-	* install first the Smart.Framework
+	* install first the Smart.Framework and choose the license: BSD license or LGPLv3 license (see the file https://github.com/unix-world/Smart.Framework/LICENSE)
-	* after, copy the desired modules from Smart.Framework.Modules into the Smart.Framework modules folder: smart-framework/modules/
+	* after, copy the desired modules from Smart.Framework.Modules into the Smart.Framework modules folder: (example) smart-framework/modules/
+	* choose your license for the Smart.Framework.Modules, depending of the modules you will use (see the above notes and the file https://github.com/unix-world/Smart.Framework.Modules/LICENSE)

+## Installation HINTS:
 	* all libs in modules are auto-loaded via built-in Autoloader (except: smart-extra-libs, vendor)
 	* using the smart-extra-libs from Smart.Framework.Modules:
 		uncomment or add the following line into: modules/app/app-custom-bootstrap.php